 The obstacle: To manage personal health records (PHR) is quite difficult for patients.

-The viable tactic: Using PHR application, patients can store their healthcare reports and access it from anywhere at any time via web-enabled devices such as computers, laptops, tablet or smartphones.
+The viable tactic: Using PHR application, patients can store their healthcare reports and access it from anywhere at any time via web-enabled devices such as computers, laptops, tablets or smartphones.
 In case of emergency, retrieving the patient’s record quickly can provide vital information, such as current diagnoses, medications, drug allergies, and doctor’s contact information.

 Communication between Doctors and Specialists